kuanrongchan/date-to-gene-converter/README.md

 ```

 # Credits
 This app is developed by Clara Koh, Justin Ooi and Kuan Rong Chan from Duke-NUS Medical School, Singapore.
-For more details on what we do, please visit our website at "kuanrongchan.com"
+For more details on what we do, please visit our website at: "kuanrongchan.com"